 Dr. Brad Tyndall has been the president of Central Wyoming College since July 2016.
 He has worked in the field of community economic development all of his adult career.
 Overseas, he worked 5 years in eastern Africa and the Middle East for the US Agency for International Development, Peace Corps, and CARE International.
 He was a Fulbright Fellow in economic development for a World Bank affiliate in Kenya.
 In 2016, he was asked by the Kingdom of Saudi Arabia to present at its World Environment Day conference in Jubail.
 After 9/11/2001, to promote peace and understanding, he began doing presentations on Islam and he has published a book recounting his personal perspective.

-In the US, Brad has worked in economic development in the community college sector for over 20 years in Colorado (Front Range Community College), New Mexico (San Juan College), Missouri (Crowder College) and now Wyoming (CWC).
+In the US, Brad has worked in economic development in the community college sector for over 25 years in Colorado (Front Range Community College and Colorado Mountain College), New Mexico (San Juan College), Missouri (Crowder College) and now Wyoming (CWC).

 Brad has a B.S. in Science Journalism from the University of Maryland, College Park.
 He has studied Arabic at the University of Strasbourg in France and at the Sudan Arabic Institute in Khartoum.
 He speaks English, French, Arabic and some Amharic.